jerelhenderson/holbertonschool_eoyproject/README.md

-# Store-'n-Sort
+# Sort-'n-Store
-## Store webpage, sort webpage
+## Sort webpage, store webpage

 ### Purpose
-This project is a Chrome extension that adds and sorts webpages offline according to the content found on the webpage.
+This project is a Chrome extension that sorts and stores webpages offline according to the content found on the web page.

 ### Dependencies
 stopword
+unfluff

 ### Installation
-Coming soon...
+Current: Developer Mode -> Load Unpacked (Extension)
+Future: Chrome Web Store

 ### File Stucture
 | Program	  | Description						     |